ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The access token is securely associated with the authentication credential of C, AUTH\_CRED\_C, by including it or uniquely referring to it in the access token.

-AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}} of the POST request to the /token endpoint from C to AS, either transported by value or uniquely referred to.
+AUTH\_CRED\_C is specified in the "req_cnf" parameter defined in {{RFC9201}} of the POST request to the /token endpoint from C to AS, either transported by value or uniquely referred to.

 The request to the /token endpoint and the corresponding response can include EDHOC\_Information, which is a CBOR map object defined in {{edhoc-parameters-object}}.
 This object is transported in the "edhoc\_info" parameter registered in {{iana-oauth-params}} and {{iana-oauth-cbor-mappings}}.

 ## C-to-AS: POST to /token endpoint # {#c-as}

-The client-to-AS request is specified in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}}.
+The client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.

 The client must send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity and confidentiality (see {{secure-comm-as}}).